bilalchrome/Sun_Black_Body/README.md

 Calculated temperatures adopt a model which assumes the sun as a black body, and ignores any planet atmosphere present, for easier temperature calculation.

 I would cite the paper I used for the mathematical model, but I lost it :/

+To generate the plot, just run python Plot.py in terminal.